Safeguarding at Kitwell Primary School

 - Sex and Relationships Policy (outlining our age appropriate delivery of SRE across the curriculum)

 - E-Safety Policy (outlining our procedures for safely connecting through technology/internet)

 - Missing Child Policy (procedures in case of a missing child)

 - Medicines in Schools Policy (guidelines on administration of medicines in school)

 - School Recruitment and Selection Policy (guidance and protocols for safer recruitment)

 All these policies are available via either the Policies page on this website or via the school admin office.

 Reporting Concerns and Complaints

-At Kitwell Primary we endeavour to provide the very best service for our pupils and families.
-To help us provide this we require feedback.
-This can be achieved through mechanisms we offer e.g. questionnaires we send to parents, through emails, through the website and telephone conversations.
+At Kitwell, we endeavour to provide the very best service and opportunities for our pupils and families.
+To help us provide this we welcome your feedback and queries.
+Please feel free to contact us.

 We usually find that face to face discussions are most effective at resolving concerns/ complaints.
 In line with our policy, discussion of a concern would be with the class teacher in the first instance, followed by the headteacher if that does not support a resolution.
 After that, the matter can be referred to the Governing Body.
 Our Complaints Policy sets out the procedures and this can be requested via the school office or downloaded from our website.
 Our aim is to always listen and try to resolve issues before they reach this stage.